mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 - P-value threshold (float, example 5E-8), *Snps* with p-value lower than this (in the GWAS data), will not be included.
   default: 5E-8

-For the harmonized dataset, please use the output of the harmonisation function in **TwoSampleMR** package.
-You should have these columns named as follows:

- 	     gene name or ID : 'exposure',
-	     rs_id of SNP GRCh37 : 'SNP',
-	     Marker if the SNP is plaindromic or not : 'palindromic', other allele in exposure data : 'other_allele.exposure', other allele in outcome data : 'other_allele.outcome', effect allele in exposure data: 'effect_allele.exposure',
-      	     effect allele in outcome data: 'effect_allele.outcome',
-	     effect size for exposure : 'beta.exposure',
-      	     effect size for outcome : 'beta.outcome',
-	     pvalue of the effect in exposure : 'pval.exposure', pvalue of the effect in outcome : 'pval.outcome', chromosome of the SNP : 'chr',
-	     position of the SNP : 'pos'

 As an example, if you run